straut12/sj4u-gh/_pages/ref/linux/linuxdistros.md

 toc: true
 ---
 # Linux Install Options
 At the core of any computer is the Operating System (OS).
 The most common OS on PC's is Microsoft Windows, Google Chrome OS, and Apple macOS with Linux a far fourth.
-But when it comes to learning STEM you can't beat Linux.
-I'll be using Linux as a general term referring to the many Linux distros you can install (RPi OS, Ubuntu, Linux Mint, etc).
-Most Linux distros are free, have a great coding/learning environment, and light-weight/efficient (ie they can run on newer or older systems with less CPU/RAM/Disk-space).
-These factors make Linux distros a great choice for STEM projects and personal use.
+But when it comes to learning data analysis tools and general STEM concepts the Linux setup is very useful.
+Linux is often used as a general term referring to the many Linux distros you can install (RPi OS, Ubuntu, Linux Mint, etc).
+Most Linux distros are free, have a great built-in coding/learning environment, and light-weight/efficient (ie they can run on newer or older systems with less CPU/RAM/Disk-space).

 > For clarification you do not install Linux OS, Linux is a [kernel](https://en.wikipedia.org/wiki/Linux_kernel).
 Instead you install a Linux distribution or distro.